 Configuring Individual Pages

-You can configure individual Pages to meet your needs.
-All changes made in this way are scoped to the selected Page.
+You can configure individual pages to meet your needs.
+All changes made in this way are scoped to the selected page.

-Click the Actions button for the Page you want to customize, and select Configure
+Click the Actions button for the page you want to customize, and select Configure

-Alternatively, you can access individual Page settings by navigating to the Page you want to customize and clicking the Configure Page button ( Configure Page Button ) at the top right of the Application Bar.
+Alternatively, you can access general page settings by clicking Actions (Actions button) → Configuration (Configuration button) at the top right of the Application Bar.

 These settings are organized into the following tabs: